Best things to do in Canada

 Where to stay as a family in Vancouver?

 The YWCA was better than it sounds.
 With a spacious foyer, breakfast café and tables set amongst potted plants on the terrace, it was more than we had hoped for.
-(We had once stayed in one in San Francisco where the pool was closed due to an unspecified virus and with swing saloon doors fitted in the communal bathrooms.)
+(We had once stayed in the San Francisco YMCA where the pool was closed due to an unspecified virus and with swing saloon doors fitted in the communal bathrooms.)

 Inside was fine, it was outside that was the problem.
 As we headed down town we started to notice that a zombie apocalypse had beaten us to it.
 Crowds of people scratching their heads until they bled, or rocking to and fro in their own worlds, lined both sides of the pavement.
 Abandoning our trip to China Town, we took refuge in a Starbucks behind a table of 10 policemen, who really would have been better off out on the streets tackling the forces of darkness, before returning to the safety of our room.

 Canada road trip tip 23 – Avoid downtown Vancouver with kids and head for Granville Island markets and music